Dworcowa Street: Ludwig Schultz Tenement at 54

-The house at then Bahnhoffstraße 72 was part of an extensive property, between Dworcowa and Lipowa street which belonged to Ludwig Schultz, co-founder of shipping company Schultz und Winnemer.
+The house at then Bahnhofstraße 72 was part of an extensive property, between Dworcowa and Lipowa street which belonged to Ludwig Schultz, co-founder of shipping company Schultz und Winnemer.
 The firm survived until World War I. During the interwar, the building housed a shelter for poors, run by Hermann Dietz.

 It is an exceptional house with a very narrow body, a side wing with entrance on it.
 Most interesting are the arrangement of loggias, pinnacles, narrow and tall windows with small gargoyles to drain the water.